 In addition, another metal roofing benefit is that it’s not asphalt based like shingles, which means its production doesn’t continue to fuel our country’s biggest addiction… oil.
 Although these are the major drivers, there are many other reasons why metal roofing is gaining in popularity.

-Coop Specific fact: While metal roofing may be hot to the touch, it does not hold heat like other roofing materials, thus cooling your coop faster in the warm months.
+Chicken coop specific fact: While metal roofing may be hot to the touch, it does not hold heat like other roofing materials, thus cooling your coop faster in the warm months.
 Metal will also reflect the suns rays rather than absorbing it.
 Otherwise, in the winter months, metal will warm quickly during the day offering warmth to the coop.

 Sanatec® HDPE is a formulated non-porous, high density material for food processing applications designed with superior scratch resistance.
 It will not absorb moisture, bacteria, or odors.
 It will not chip or peel and is dishwasher safe (just like giant cutting boards).
-Compliances: • FDA • USDA • NSF • RoHS Compliant
+Compliances: • FDA • USDA • NSF • RoHS compliant

 Zinc plating is the process of covering substrate metals (like steel and iron, etc.) with a layer or coating of zinc to protect the substrate from corrosion.

 Blue-KoteTM Screws feature three anti-corrosion layers, making them the perfect choice for a wide variety of indoor and outdoor projects.
 Blue-KoteTM Screws provide rust-resistance up to 400% greater than zinc-plated screws and work with pressure-treated material.